Double Glazed Turkey Meatloaf

 In a small bowl, whisk together the ketchup, cider vinegar and brown sugar.
 Spoon the glaze over the meatloaf until completely covered.

-Bake in a 450 degree oven for 40 minutes.
-When done, remove from the oven, cover with foil and let rest for 10 minutes.
+Bake in a 450 degree oven for 30 minutes.
+Spoon more of the glaze over the meatloaf to coat and cook for another 10-15 minutes.
+When done, remove from the oven, cover with foil and let rest for 10 minutes before slicing.